TheWiselyBearded/SunHacks-AR-Tutorial/README.md

 # SunHacks-AR-Tutorial
 ###### *Using Unity 2018.2 and ARFoundation 1.0*

 This is a Unity tutorial on the forms of input (Gaze, Tap, Movement) available in mobile-device Augmented Reality.
 This tutorial uses ARFoundation (built on top of ARKit & ARCore) as the framework for **cross platform AR.**

+##### The aim is to create a plane that is controlled by gaze movement & physical movement.
+Tapping launches car's out of the plane, holding causes the plane to rotate.

 ![Airplane](assets/planeAR.gif)
 ---